Sheerwill/LibMgtSys/README.md

 - **Book Management**: Add, edit, and delete books from the library catalog.
 Includes features for specifying book details such as title, author, ISBN and quantity available.

 - **Members Management**: Maintain members records like contact details, and debt.
-Allows for CRUD operations on the mbers.
+Allows for CRUD operations on the members.

 - **Transaction Management**: Keep track of books when issued and returned.
 You can create, edit and delete a transaction.